Office of Internal Auditing Charter

-Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve the University’s operations.
-It helps the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
+The purpose of Clemson University’s Office of Internal Auditing is to provide independent, objective assurance and consulting services designed to add value and improve the University’s operations.
+It helps the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management, and control processes.
 The mission of internal audit is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.
 Internal Auditing supports the University’s ClemsonForward initiatives through its mission of institutional support by assisting with accountability, stewardship of resources, identifying opportunities for continuous improvement, and reporting to the Board of Trustees, University leaders, and the campus community.

 STANDARDS FOR THE PROFESSIONAL PRACTICE OF INTERNAL AUDITING

 Internal Auditing will govern itself by adherence to the mandatory elements of the Institute of Internal Auditors’ (IIA) International Professional Practices Framework, including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the International Standards for the Professional Practice of Internal Auditing (Standards), and the Definition of Internal Auditing.
 The Director of Internal Auditing (Director) will report periodically to senior management and the Executive and Audit Committee of the Board of Trustees regarding the department’s conformance to the Code of Ethics and the Standards.

 The Executive and Audit Committee was formed to assist the Board of Trustees in its oversight function.
 The Director reports functionally to the Executive and Audit Committee and administratively to the Executive Vice President for Finance and Operations.
 This reporting relationship allows the Director to communicate and interact directly with the Executive and Audit Committee, including in private meetings without management present.